 alex rousseau, chairAlex was on staff from 2021-2022 and now serves as the board President.
 As a community development practitioner, he loves Lincoln and wants to see it thrive.
 As a follower of Jesus, he wants everyone to know they are loved and can have hope.
 With Atlas, both of these missions collide.
-The simple act of relationship is what changes a city - not necessarily today, but it will ripple out in decades to come.
+The simple act of a relationship is what changes a city - not necessarily today, but it will ripple out in decades to come.
 Alex likes playing board games, throwing parties, & laughing with friends & family.
 He is married to Alyssa, has three small children, and 8 ducks.

 Dawn Kowalski, Board MemberDawn joined the board in 2024.
 She is married to Dan and has two sons.
 She has always felt called to help people.
 When she heard about Atlas and the way they help bring communities together, she knew she wanted to be a part of it.
 Communities like these helped to bring her adopted son, Shawn, into her life.